Zak Kustok: Professional career

-Kustok was signed by the Miami Dolphins as an undrafted free agent on April 26, 2002 following the 2002 NFL Draft.
+Kustok was signed by the Miami Dolphins as an undrafted free agent on April 26, 2002 following the 2002 NFL draft.
 He was waived on August 26 during initial roster cuts.
 After spending the 2002 season out of football, Kustok signed with the Green Bay Packers on February 7, 2003.
 He was allocated to NFL Europe on February 14 to play for the Berlin Thunder, and returned to the Packers on March 25.
 He was waived on June 17.
 Kustok was signed by the Chicago Bears to a two-year contract on March 26, 2004.
 He was released on May 2.

 Personal life

-Kustok is the son of Allan and the late Anita Kustok, as well as the sister of YES sports reporter, Sarah Kustok.
-His wife Nicole (née Kuznia) was named Minnesota's 1999 Junior Miss and was also an All-American track and cross country runner at Northwestern.
+Kustok is the son of Allan and the late Anita Kustok, as well as the brother of YES sports reporter, Sarah Kustok.
+His wife Nicole (née Kuznia) was named Minnesota's 1999 Junior Miss and was also a cross country runner at Northwestern.
 In 2014, Zak graduated the University of Notre Dame with an M.B.A.